 The issue appeared between these two Chrome releases:

 - 79.0.3945.88 (broken)

 It also seems to happen only on macOS 10.15.x

 Brave browser on the same version seems affected too.
 No other browser is affected.

-As this is a very specific browser bug, and WordPress themselves are awaiting a Chrome update, I’ve updated the CSS here to no longer use Hoefler Text, falling back to Garamond.
+As this is a very specific browser bug, and WordPress themselves are awaiting a Chrome update.
+In the meantime I’ve updated the CSS here to no longer use Hoefler Text, falling back to Garamond.

 🧐 On a side note: the font-stack is defined about 10 times in the default WordPress Twenty Nineteen theme, plastered all over the CSS file.
 Weird choice imho.
 Anyways: know that you’ll have to do as many adjustments to get it fixed.